ABOUT OPEN DOOR GROUP:

 The Vocational Counsellor provides employment-related disability and addictions assessments and employment-related disability and addiction management workshops and services associated with customized employment.

 Open Door Group is a contractor of WorkBC Employment Services in the Lower Mainland, Sea-to-Sky, and Kamloops.
-This position is delivering WorkBC employment services, in a center managed by one of our partner agencies, OPTIONS, in Surrey.
-Please visit www.workbc.ca for more information on the types of services they provide.
+This position is delivering WorkBC employment services, in the lower mainland.

 1. Customized Employment Services: